-It took 2 years of hard work to implement initiatives that now divert 6,226,640 million pounds of recyclables from trash yearly and save 50 tons of paper waste from bathroom towels.
+It took two years of hard work to implement initiatives that now divert 6,226,640 million pounds of recyclables from trash yearly and save 50 tons of paper waste from bathroom towels.

 Royal Waste is committed to recycling innovation, sustainability progress and minimizing environmental impact.
 We support and empower businesses to make their own contributions to improving and minimizing their environmental impact and footprint.
 We know that far greater impact can be realized by partnering with businesses for this shared opportunity to pursue a better world.

-Learn how Royal Waste can help you achieve your LEED and waste diversion goals.
+Learn how Royal Waste can help you achieve your LEED, waste diversion and waste management goals.
 Contact us today.

 (L-R) Micheal Reali, Royal Waste Services; Gert-Jan de Graaff, President and CEO JFKIAT; Joe Morra, Royal Waste Services; Sharon Murray, Facilities Manager JFKIAT.